 7. Have students take the Honorlock practice exam.

 Doing the practice exam takes a lot of pressure off for students.
 It removes the mystery of an online proctored exam before the actual exam.
 You don’t want to add extra stress or pressure on students when they’re already trying to learn the content.

-These seven tips will guide you in successfully administering online assessments for your institution’s STEM-based courses in the fall semester and beyond.
+These seven tips will guide you in successfully administering virtual assessments for your institution’s STEM classes online in the fall semester and beyond.
 Do you want to learn more about how Honorlock can proctor your paper-based online exams?
 Click here to speak with one of our representatives and get a product demo.

-Learn more about Worcester Polytechnic Institute’s experience using Honorlock in their recent testimonial.
+Learn more about Worcester Polytechnic Institute’s experience using Honorlock for STEM exams in their recent testimonial.

 Read more relevant articles